yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 # CSR Template Schema
 {: #csr-template-schema}

-Following is a JSON Schema defition of the CSR template.
+Following is a JSON Schema definition of the CSR template.
 The syntax used is that of draft 7 of [[json-schema]], which may not be the latest version of the corresponding Internet Draft {{!I-D.handrews-json-schema}} at the time of publication.

 While the CSR template must follow the syntax defined here, neither the IdO nor the NDC are expected to validate it at run-time.